-If no over-current faults are present, the status display will show the battery voltage.
+The status display (G) will display the battery voltage as long as there are no over current faults.
 This display is accurate to within +/- 0.15 volts.
 Therefore, the voltage displayed may not correlate precisely to a high-accuracy, calibrated voltmeter.

-- An example of how 36.0 volts would be displayed is as follows: - The display will show "3" followed by a brief blank period - The display will show "6" followed by a brief blank period - The display will show "\" followed by a brief blank period (serves as decimal point) - The display will show "0" followed by a long blank period - The above sequence will repeat
+- An example of how 36.0 volts would be displayed is as follows: - The display will show "3" followed by a brief blank period - The display will show "6" followed by a brief blank period - The display will show "" followed by a brief blank period (serves as decimal point) - The display will show "0" followed by a long blank period - The above sequence will repeat